opendistro-for-elasticsearch/sql/docs/dev/SemanticAnalysis.md

  * **Define**: stores symbol name along with its attribute (type only for now) to the current environment in context.
  * **Resolve**: looks up symbol name to find its attribute associated.

+To avoid naming conflict, we need to introduce one more layer inside each environment - namespace.
+For example, it's supposed to be allowed to have field name or alias in SQL query which has the same name as built-in function such as `SUM`.
+To implement this, we divide each environment into 3 namespaces for better management:

+ * **Field namespace**: field name loaded from index mapping.
+ * **Function namespace**: built-in function names.
+ * **Operator namespace**: mainly comparison operator such as `=`, `>`, `IS` etc.

 Here is a simple diagram showing what Semantic Context looks like at runtime:

 ### 3.2 Type System